-The minimum sensitivity detection limit of mouse KC/GRO (GRO-alpha, CXCL1, MGSA-alpha and NAP-3) using this mouse KC/GRO ELISA kit was approximately 1.27 pg/ml.
-The dynamic assay range for this kit is 23.44 – 1,500.0 pg/ml.
+The minimum sensitivity detection limit of mouse KC and GRO (GRO-alpha, CXCL1, MGSA-alpha and NAP-3) using current mouse KC/GRO ELISA kit was approximately 1.27 pg/ml.
+The dynamic range for this assay is 23.44 – 1,500.0 pg/ml.

 - Identification of unique truncated KC/GRO beta chemokines with potent hematopoietic and anti-infective activities.
 J Immunol.
 (2000) 164 (7): 3774-82.
 King A.G., et al.